Life with no electricity

-Then there are those who live and survive without any electricity at all.
-A 2010 report showed that there were currently 1.2 billion people around the world with no access to electricity.
-That is 17% of the global population living in the dark.
-A considerably portion of these people live in Southeastern Asia and even 173 million live in urban areas.
+Then there are those who live and survive without access to any electricity at all.
+A 2010 report showed that there were 1.2 billion people around the world with no access to electricity.
+That was 17% of the global population living in the dark.

 Image credit: Nasa

 How no electricity affects you